Adalog-fr/ada-static-code-analysis-tools-benchmark/README.md

 ### Adding Sources

-In order to simplify dependency resolution, we use the [Alire](https://alire.ada.dev) package manager.
+To simplify dependency resolution, we use the [Alire](https://alire.ada.dev) package manager.
 To add new crates, please follow the instructions below:

 1. Clone the project into the `src` directory or use `alr get -o CRATE_NAME`.
 2. Add the path to the new crate into the [cratesPath.json](./cratesPath.json) file:
    `"CRATENAME": "path/to/src/CRATE_DIR"`
-3. Add the path to `cratesPath.json`.
+3. In the root crate folder, rename `alire.toml` to `alire.origin.toml`.
-4. In the root crate folder, rename `alire.toml` to `alire.origin.toml`.
+4. Run `cogralys-bench-util generate-alire -p .` to regenerate `alire.toml` with **pins** that point to crates located in the [src](./src) directory.
-5. Run `cogralys-bench-util generate-alire -p .` to regenerate `alire.toml` with **pins** that point to crates located in the [src](./src) directory.
+5. Check if the project compiles with `alr build`.
-6. Check if the project compiles with `alr build`.
+6. In the root crate folder, run `copy_load-system_into_obj.sh` to resolve issues related to ASIS that raise a Storage_Error when it attempts to access of some system packages.

 ### Regenerating All Environment